mariovalney/woo-checkout-braspag/readme.txt

 = 1.1.0 =

-* Best file organization
+* Best file organization.
-* Added methods to work with ExtraDataCollection on Payment info
+* Added methods to work with ExtraDataCollection on Payment info.

 = 1.0 =